Article Overview: Historic Sites In Texas

 I spent almost 30 years teaching high school students about the history of America and the world.
 One of the topics we covered was the Mexican American War which became part of America’s Manifest Destiny.
 This war helped the United States to expand its territorial holdings from sea to shining sea.

-Palo Alto Battlefield National Historical Park is the site of the first major battle of the U.S.-Mexican War.
-Visitors can experience a landscape almost as it existed on the day of the battle.
+Palo Alto Battlefield National Historical Park is dedicated to preserving the site of the first battle of the Mexican-American War, which was fought on May 8, 1846.

 Step Back In Time At Palo Alto